javadev/supplierapi/README.md

 ~~~~
 <br/>
 On a Swagger UI you need to add token in "Authorize" popup.
 This will automatically add token to each calls.

+## Update security token strategy

+There are two possible ways to update token.
+1. Check expiration time of the current token.
+If it's expired then recall `get-token` API using supplierId and supplierSecret.
+If it's still valid but will expire in less than a minute (some small amount of time) `refresh-token` with token.
+2. Implement logic that will extract expiration period, save this period.
+Use expiration period (a bit less than it is) for scheduled call of the `refresh-token` API.

 ## Encode password
 There is a helper endpoint to encode password `"/api/v1/suppliers/encode-password"`. <br/>